 So, let’s get into it.

 Minecraft has the most potential for replayability out of any game I have ever seen.
-Looking at just the standalone game (I will be mentioning mods* later) I seriously think if they were to never again push another update, I would still continue to come back to it for the rest of my life.
-I first played this game on an iPhone 3 back in 2012, and while I have not been playing it daily since then (obviously) I still get into phases at least once a year where I am playing it daily for a little while.
+Looking at just the standalone game (I will be mentioning mods later) I seriously think if they were to never again push another update, I would still continue to come back to it for the rest of my life.
+I first played this game on an iPhone 3 back in 2012, and while I have not been playing it daily since then, I still get into phases at least once a year where I am playing it often.
 One of the main reasons why I continue to come back to the game is because of its “sandbox” gameplay.
 You can create countless numbers of different bases and structures in creative and survival alone but things get even crazier when you use “command” blocks.
 These blocks run commands that allow you to create things such as teleportation devices or minigames.
-The blocks have led to the creation of thousands of player-created servers that host various types of minigames or in some cases, entire campaigns and mmorpgs**.
-Many of these servers have vast amounts of players, with the most popular one, Hypixel, housing an average of tens of thousands of players online at any given moment.
+The blocks have led to the creation of thousands of player-created servers that host various types of minigames or in some cases, entire campaigns and mmorpgs.
+Many of these servers have vast amounts of players, with the most popular one, Hypixel, sporting tens of thousands of online players at any given moment.
 That is more players than many, if not most, AAA online games.
-And that’s just ONE server on ONE of the many versions of the game.
+And that’s just ONE server!

-As seen with the server I just mentioned above, Minecraft has an insanely huge player base.
+As servers such as Hypixel show, Minecraft has an insanely huge player base.
 The game is so easy to pick up and play and available on so many platforms that most people of any age will be able to do at least something.
 In fact, at literally any time this year the game that the most people are playing worldwide is Minecraft.
 According to this blog post by Mojang, 126,000,000 of the 200,000,000 players play this game EACH MONTH.
-That’s just – insane.
-And oh yea, if you count the free-to-play Chinese version of Minecraft, you can add a cool 300 million installations to those 200 million paid ones.
+That’s just insane.
+And if you count the free-to-play Chinese version, you can add a cool 300 million installations to those 200 million paid ones.
 Combined that’s, what, half a BILLION?
 That means if Minecraft‘s player base was a country, it would be the third-largest in the world.
-If you couldn’t tell by this point, it is in fact literally the best selling game of all time.
-Kind of funny, since it was created by an obscure indie developer without any intention of large-scale success, much similar to one of its sales runner-ups, Tetris.
-Getting back on track though, this unfathomably large player base means that you will have no trouble finding people to play this with.
+If you couldn’t tell by this point, it’s the best selling game of all time.
+This unfathomably large player base means that you will have no trouble finding people to play this with.
 And with so many players, Minecraft gives you the perfect opportunity of creating a.. community?!

 Throughout each “season” they build hundreds of amazing structures and engage in hilarious shenanigans.
-My favorite thing they have done this season (which was season 7 when this review was originally written) is elect a mayor of their “shopping district” (a large-scale island that all the players build shops on) who promptly swaps out the mycelium ground for normal grass.
+My favorite thing they have done this season is elect a mayor of their “shopping district” (a large-scale island that all the players build shops on) who promptly swaps out the mycelium ground for normal grass.
 Soon after this occurrence, a resistance begins in which several of the members build a secret underground base where they grow mycelium and begin to spread it back around the district.
 When met with resistance from the Mayor and his newly created counter-resistance known as H.E.P., the resisters strike back by releasing dozens of sheep and cows into the district that eat all of the normal grass.

 Final thoughts